shimaatech/flutter_bloc_arch/README.md

 ## Library contents

+The library provides the following components in order to help structuring and manging the state of a flutter app:
+- `BaseBloc`: Used for managing the state of an app component
+- `Componen`: Describes an app component.
+Can be a page or part of page.
+Each component has its own bloc.
+The `Component` describes how to create the bloc and the component's view
+- `ComponentView`: The component's view.
+Has direct access to the bloc created by the `Component` and uses `StateBuilder` in order to build widgets according to the bloc's states

 ### `BaseBloc`

 The `BaseBloc` class is the class that each bloc should inherit from.
 It inherits from the `Bloc`